jrmedd/GameFace/README.md

 This is an overall heading for BBC micro:bit workshops, which I'm calling **GameFace**.
 As the name suggests, it's a games-based project.
 The workshops collectively cover electronics, programming, and fabrication.

-# Games so
+# Games so far

 * By far the most popular game so far is Quick Bit.
-It's a ** line game written in Python, testing speed of reactions.
+It's a 30 line game written in Python, testing speed of reactions.
 It works really well with a modular case design, and is suitable for one-day workshops.

 * Button bit uses arcade buttons, and tests the reactions of multiple players.